 I relied heavily on Anne Byrn’s adaptation in American Cake for this recipe.
 She did all the heavy lifting.
 I just tweaked it.
-[Side Bar: if you don’t have her cookbook, you need it.
+[Side Bar: if you don’t have Anne’s cookbook, you need it.
 It’s delightful.
 I’ve read it cover-to-cover.]

-Dissolve salt and soda in boiling water, set aside.
+- Dissolve salt and soda in boiling water, set aside.

-Whisk together flour, ginger, cinnamon and allspice.
+- Whisk together flour, ginger, cinnamon and allspice.

-In the bowl of a stand mixer fitted with the paddle attachment, beat together the molasses and eggs until smooth.
+- In the bowl of a stand mixer fitted with the paddle attachment, beat together the molasses and eggs until smooth.
 Add the butter and sugar and beat until smooth.
 There might be a few streaks of butter left.
 This is ok and it is almost impossible to avoid some at this stage.

-Alternately add the flour mixture and water and fold smooth.
+- Alternately add the flour mixture and water and fold smooth.

-Pour into prepared baking dish.
+- Pour into prepared baking dish.

-Bake 350°F convection if you have it, 20-25 minutes or until middle springs back to the touch.
+- Bake 350°F convection if you have it, 20-25 minutes or until middle springs back to the touch.
 It might still look a bit wet in the largest crack in the center but a cake tester or skewer will come out with clinging crumbs and no wet streaks.
 If you bake until it looks dry, the cake will be dry.

 You can make this in a 9×9 inch dish, a quarter sheet tray, or even a 9×11 inch cake pan.
 Just be aware that it will not be as tall and it will bake closer to 15-20 minutes.